‘Camp’ Camp was the dream of our founder and original Director, Bill Cole.

 Bill was an admitted “late bloomer,” coming out as gay when he was 49 years old and living in Princeton, New Jersey.
 Soon after, his (now ex-)wife, Kathy (they’re still the best of friends), encouraged Bill to treat himself to a weekend in Provincetown, a longtime, well-known LGBTQ+ destination on Cape Cod in Massachusetts.

 Bill had a horrible time and spent much of his initial P-town weekend in tears.
-He didn’t feel connected to most of the gay men he met that weekend – and become convinced that the traditional gay spaces centered around drinking and cruising were a barrier to true, real connections between people who had so much experiential commonality.
+He didn’t feel connected to most of the gay men he met that weekend – and became convinced that the traditional gay spaces centered around drinking and cruising were a barrier to true, real connections between people who had so much experiential commonality.
 (Or, they should have, anyway.)

 Not long after his disappointing weekend in P-town, Bill was attending a men’s workshop that included a session on manifesting dreams.
 It was during this fateful weekend that he first had an idea spark around an authentic summer camp geared towards gay & lesbian adults.
 (Admittedly naïve about queer life, coming out late as he did, Bill wasn’t even aware that bisexual and transgender people existed.
 The “BTQ+” was added to Camp’s official target audience very soon after.)